adonisjs/v6-docs/content/docs/security/hash.md

 Hashing a value is usually a slow process, and it will make your tests slow.
 Therefore, you might consider faking the hash service using the `hash.fake` method to disable password hashing.

-In the following example, we create 20 users using the `UserFactory`.
-Given that you are using a model hook to hash passwords, it might take 5-7 seconds (depending upon the configuration) to hash passwords.
+We create 20 users using the `UserFactory` in the following example.
+Since you are using a model hook to hash passwords, it might take 5-7 seconds (depending on the configuration).

 ```ts
 import hash from '@adonisjs/core/services/hash'